 The new ALMA observations also produced an evocative image of this pre-planetary nebula, showing an hourglass-shaped outflow inside a roughly round ultra-cold outflow.
 The hourglass outflow stretches more than three trillion kilometers from end to end (about 21,000 times the distance from the Sun to the Earth), and is the result of a jet that is being fired by the central star, sweeping up the inner regions of the ultra-cold outflow like a snowplow.

 The ultra-cold outflow is more than 10 times bigger.
-Traveling more than 150 kilometers per second, it took material at its outer edges approximately 3,500 years to reach these extreme distances after it was first ejected from the dying star.
+Traveling more than 150 kilometers (93 miles) per second, it took material at its outer edges approximately 3,500 years to reach these extreme distances after it was first ejected from the dying star.

 These conditions, however, will not last long.
 Even now, the Boomerang Nebula is slowly warming.